champierre/qr-check-in/README.md

 ### Setting Up the Google Sheet

 Add the Google Sheets `member-list` and `member-log` to your Google Drive with the scripts using clasp.

-Edit `open.html` to use your Google Apps Script ID.
+Then, deploy the scripts as a web app and get the URL of the web app.

 ### Open the Check-In Page

+1. Replace `findUrl` in `open.html` with the URL of the Google Apps Script of the `member-list`.
+2. Replace `checkInUrl` in `open.html` with the URL of the Google Apps Script of the `member-log`.
-Open `open.html` in your browser and click the link to open the check-in page.
+3. Open `open.html` in your browser and click the link to open the check-in page.

 ## Mechanism